 - 1 1/2 cups unsalted butter (softened)

-Butter a 10-inch by 15-inch jelly-roll pan with a 1-inch lip and line it with parchment paper.
+Butter a 10 x 15-inch jelly-roll pan with a 1-inch lip and line it with parchment paper.
 Butter the parchment or spray it with cooking spray.
 Set the pan aside.

 Once the flour is incorporated into the batter, stop mixing.
 Do not overmix or the cake will bake up into a tough texture.